 Discover some of the liveliest ski resorts in the Alps

-Although a day of skiing or snowboarding is hard to beat, there is no denying that après-ski is a huge part of any ski holiday.
+Discover the best apres ski in Europe with our guide to the top apres ski parties in the Alps.
+Although a day of skiing or snowboarding is hard to beat, there is no denying that apres-ski is a huge part of any ski holiday.
 Who doesn't love dancing in ski boots to live bands or DJs at the top of the mountain?
-However, for après-ski lovers it is important to pick a lively resort so we've picked out some of the best resorts across the Alps for partying on the piste.
+However, for apres ski lovers it is important to pick a lively resort so we've chosen some of the best resorts across the Alps for partying on the piste.

-Located in the Tyrolean Alps, St. Anton is without a doubt one of the top après-ski metropolitans in the mountains.
-Infamous for its lively parties, St. Anton has been the après-ski capital of Austria since the 1960s with world-famous après-ski bars including the Mooserwirt and the Krazy Kanguruh located on the blue Galzig piste.
+Located in the Tyrolean Alps, St. Anton is without a doubt one of the best apres-ski party towns in the mountains.
+Infamous for its lively parties, St. Anton has been the apres-ski capital of Austria since the 1960s with world-famous apres-ski bars including the Mooserwirt and the Krazy Kanguruh located on the blue Galzig piste.

 One of Europe’s most famous bars, the Moosewirt first opened its doors in 1989, and has been the place to party ever since with DJ Gerard keeping the crowds entertained with great music and an exhilarating atmosphere every day from 3:30 pm to 8 pm.